Bedtime procrastination: Causes

 A 2014 study of Dutch individuals concluded that low self-regulation could cause bedtime procrastination.
-Due to COVID-19, 40% more people have had sleeping problems.
+Due to COVID-19, 40% more people have experienced sleeping problems.
 A 2021 study found that boredom also leads to bedtime procrastination.
 Boredom increases inattention, which leads to increased bedtime procrastination.

-Another study in 2014 with 145 people resulted that 43% of the self-labeled bedtime procrastinators did not have a set bedtime or routine.
-This study suggests and emphasizes that inattention is a big factor of bedtime procrastination.
-This is because it is not necessary for explicit awareness to be active when procrastinating.
-People do not procrastinate intentionally, it is a result of poor self-regulation.
+Another 2014 study consisting of 145 people found that 43% of the self-labelled bedtime procrastinators did not have a set bedtime or routine.
+This study suggests and emphasizes that inattention is a big factor in bedtime procrastination because it is not necessary for explicit awareness to be active when procrastinating.
+People do not procrastinate intentionally, but as a result of poor self-regulation.

-A 2018 study which tested 19 people led to three bedtime procrastination themes: deliberate procrastination, mindless procrastination and strategic delay.
+A 2018 study of 19 people identified three bedtime procrastination themes: deliberate procrastination, mindless procrastination and strategic delay.
 Deliberate procrastination results from a person consciously believing they deserve more time for themselves, causing them to intentionally stay up later.
 Mindless procrastination results from losing track of time during one's daily tasks and consequently staying up later without intending to.
 Strategic delay results from purposely staying up late in order to fall asleep easier.
 Strategic delay has also been found to be linked with undiagnosed insomnia.

-In a 2022 cross-culture research, 210 employees in the United States and 205 employees in China are participated in.
+In a 2022 cross-cultural study evaluated 210 employees in the United States and 205 employees in China.
 The results show that off-time work-related smartphone use may provoke bedtime procrastination.
-And the negative impact of such smartphone use on bedtime procrastination is more significant in individualist countries such as the United States than in collective countries such as China.
-In the research, due to different values in two cultures, employees in the United States have a more resistant attitude than employees in China when facing work after hours, resulting in a higher self-control depletion and a higher possibility of bedtime procrastination.

-Researches found that bedtime procrastination's main causes are low-self control and increased stress.
+The negative impact of smartphone use on bedtime procrastination is more significant in the United States than in China.
+The research shows that employees in the United States have a more resistant attitude than employees in China when it comes to work after hours, resulting in a higher self-control depletion and a higher possibility of bedtime procrastination.
+Researchers have also found that bedtime procrastination's main causes are low-self control and increased stress.